shystruk/no-internet/README.md

     }
 }

-// connection is checked each 5000 milliseconds noInternet({callback: noInternetCallback})
+// connection is checked and callback is called each 5000 milliseconds noInternet({callback: noInternetCallback})

 // clear interval